virgesmith/UKCensusAPI/README.md

 Writing R code snippet to /tmp/UKCensusAPI/KS401EW.R user@host:~$
 ```
-Regardless of whether you selected geography, or downloaded the data, the query builder will generate python and R code snippets for later use:
+Regardless of whether you selected geography, or downloaded the data, the query builder will generate python and R code snippets for later use.

-User can then copy and paste the generated code snippets into their models, modifying as necessary, to automate the download of the correct data.
 The generated python code snippet is:

 ```